mpmcgee/cinema-management/README.md

 # Cinema Management Software

+##Purpose
+The main purpose of this project was to sharpen Java fundamentals with 2D arrays and exception handling with a completed product in a question of hours.

 ## Overview
 This program allows the user to set dimensions of a cinema, display seats, make reservations, and print sales statistics.